 A slicker brush is a normally a wide, rectangular brush with firm wire bristles.
 These are absolutely perfect for grooming Golden Retrievers as the brush is designed to easily pull out tangles without causing any damage to their skin.
 Just ask any Golden owner around, and they’ll let you know that this is a must-have accessory.

-There are 5 true color variations of the Golden Retriever each of which shares the same wonderful, loving temperament.
+There are 5 true Golden Retriever colors, each of which shares the same wonderful, loving temperament.
 However, if you’re looking for a show dog, you’re going to want to stick with the standard, light, or dark Golden Retriever coat color.

 But whichever coat color you choose, understand that you’ll need to dedicate a little bit of time each week to brushing out their coats to keep them nice, slick, and healthy.